-- 28.01 Mandatory use of Foreman shall not be required on any job until: - (a) after two (2) weeks of continuous duration or

-(b) the crew size exceeds three (3) Ironworkers.
+28.01 Mandatory use of Foreman shall not be required on any job until: (a) after two (2) weeks of continuous duration or; (b) the crew size exceeds three (3) Ironworkers.
 The use of Lead Hands shall be at the employer's discretion.

-Foremen and General Foremen who are Industrial Construction Crew Supervisor (ICCS) designated will be paid additional premiums of one dollar (\$1.00) dollar per hour on industrial construction sites.
-This premium shall be one dollar and fifty cents (\$1.50) per hour effective May 7, 2017.
-In no event shall this hourly rate be greater than the applicable overtime rate plus the ICCS premium.

-ARTICLE TWENTY-NINE: SAFETY PROVISIONS
+28.02 (ICCS) (\$1.50 men and General Foremen who are Industrial Construction Crew Supervisor (S) designated will be paid additional premiums of one dollar and fifty cents (60) per hour.
+In no event shall this hourly rate be greater than the applicable time rate plus the ICCS premium.
+ARTICLE T WENT Y-NINE: SAFETY PROVISIONS